knoriy/CLARA/README.md

 docker build --no-cache ./environments/ -t knoriy/clara docker run -it --rm --gpus=all -v $(pwd):/workspace --name clara knoriy/clara
 ```
-By default the container start a juypter note book, to start container in interactive shell mode use:
+By default the container starts a juypter notebook, to start the container in interactive mode, use:

 ```bash
 docker run -it --rm --gpus=all -v $(pwd):/workspace --name clara knoriy/clara bash